Differentiable Sparsification for Deep Neural Networks: Application and Experiment

 where $A$ is an adjacency matrix; $H^{l}$ and $W^{l}$ are an input feature and a weight matrix for layer $l$, respectively; and $F$ is a nonlinear activation function.
 In general, $A$ is non-negative and shared across GCN blocks.
 It is obtained by normalization.
 For example, $A = \tilde{D}^{-1} \tilde{A} $ or $A = \tilde{D}^{-\frac{1}{2}} \tilde{A} \tilde{D}^{-\frac{1}{2}}$, where $\tilde{A}$ is an unnormalized adjacency matrix; and $\tilde{D}$ is a diagonal matrix, where $\tilde{D}_{i}=\sum_{j} \tilde{A}_{i,j}$.
 The adjacency matrix represents the connections or relationships between nodes on a graph and is usually given by prior knowledge.
 Learning the value of $A_{i,j}$ amounts to determining the relationship between nodes $i$ and $j$.
 If the value of $A_{i,j}$ is zero, the two nodes are thought to be unrelated.

 As shown in Fig.~\ref{fig:gcn}, we define each row and column as a group.
-Row grouping creates competition between in-coming nodes, whereas column grouping creates competition between out-going nodes.
-Each row and column of unnormalized adjacency matrix $\tilde{A}$ can be parameterized similarly as in $\tilde{\gamma}$ of in Eq.~(\ref{eqn:thresholding}):
+Row grouping creates competition between in-coming edges, whereas column grouping creates competition between out-going edges.
+Each row and column of unnormalized adjacency matrix $\tilde{A}$ can be parameterized similarly as in $\tilde{\gamma}$ of in Eq.~(\ref{eqn:thresholding}): where $ \gamma_{i,j} = \exp\left(\alpha_{i,j}\right).$ To convert $\tilde{A}$ into a doubly stochastic matrix, we employ an iterative balanced normalization, which can be considered as a variant of Sinkhorn normalization \cite{Sinkhorn1964,Knopp1967,Knight2008}.
+We iteratively apply the following equations after initializing $A$ with $\tilde{A}$: where $D_{r}$ and $D_{c}$ are diagonal matrices with $\left[D_r\right]_i = \sum_j A_{i,j}$ and $\left[D_c\right]_j = \sum_i A_{i,j}$, respectively.
+Despite being an iterative process, this normalization is differentiable.
+Through numerical experiments, we have observed that the balanced normalization indeed makes $\tilde{A}$ doubly stochastic.
+However, we currently lack a theoretical justification for this observation, leaving the mathematical proof as an open question for future research.

-The softmax normalization of Eq.~(\ref{eqn:softmax}) is replaced with Sinkhorn normalization~\cite{Sinkhorn1964,Knopp1967,Knight2008} to make $A$ doubly-stochastic (each row and column sum up to $1$).
-After initializing $A$ with $\tilde{A}$, we can convert $\tilde{A}$ into a doubly stochastic matrix by iteratively applying the following equations: